kevinchtsang/environment-asthma-attack-prediction/README.md

 Data is licensed under the *Creative Commons Attribution 4.0 International Public License.*

-The starter code is licensed under the *MIT License.*
+The code is licensed under the *MIT License.*